DarthEvgenius/dating_app/README.md

 * /app-choose.html - app page with *"profile"* and *"choose"* sections
 * /app-edit.html - app page with empty *"profile"* section and *"choose"* section
 * /app-plan.html - app page with *"profile"* section and information about chosen plan
+* /app-find.html - app page with matches and like/dislike content

 ## Примечания